 option for patients who are not candidates for open heart surgery.
 This

-treatment approach is FDA-approved for high-risk patients (typically patients
+treatment approach is FDA-approved for patients with intermediate to severe

 How does TAVR work?